luis5tb/bgp-agent/README.md

 - VM is created on a provider network
 - VM has a FIP associated to it (note the IP exposed is the FIP, not the VM IP on the tenant network)
-- VM is created on tenant network and `expose_tenant_networks = True`
+- VM is created on tenant network and `expose_tenant_networks` is set to `True` on the config file, as well as the required watcher_events are enabled:
+`SubnetRouterAttachedEvent`, `SubnetRouterDetachedEvent`,
+`TenantPortCreatedEvent`, `TenantPortDeletedEvent`.

-The way the agent advertises the routes is by adding an IP to a predefined (dummy) interface associated to a vrf.
+The way the agent advertises the routes is by adding an IP to a predefined (dummy) interface associated to a vrf so that default routing table is not affected.
 Then it relies on Zebra to do the BGP advertisement, as Zebra detects the addition/deletion of the IP on the local interface and create/deletes and advertises/withdraw the route.

 On top of that, to redirect the traffic once on the node where the VM is to the ovn network, the agent creates a rule to redirect the traffic to the VM